 See also In re Samaria S., 347 S.W.3d 188, 200 (Tenn.
 Ct.
 App.
 2011) ("Under this standard of proof, the appellate court must distinguish between the specific facts found by the trial court and the combined weight of those facts." (internal quotes and citations omitted)).
-This Court has also recognized that credibility determinations are uniquely within the province of a circuit court.
+This a circuit court.
 This Court explained this concept in Tiffany Marie S., as follows: